jamesrharwood/thesis/data/iv_changes.md

 id: persuade
 title: Use persuasive language and design
-barrier_ids: [feel-transparent, feel-patronized, believed-benefits]
+barrier_ids: [feel-transparent, feel-patronized, believed-benefits, feel-not-my-job]
 intervention_fn_ids: [persuasion]
-stakeholder_ids: [developers, equator,  publishers, funders, ethics, institutions]
+stakeholder_ids: [developers, equator,  publishers, funders, ethics, institutions, conferences, registries, preprints]
 stage: creation

 ---

-* Use language and design to communicate confidence and simplicity as opposed to to judgement and complexity.
+* Use language and design to communicate confidence and simplicity as opposed to judgement and complexity.
 * Encourage explanation even when choices were unusual or sub-optimal.
 * Reassure authors that most research has limitations that can be addressed in Discussion sections.
 * Reassure authors that guidelines are _just_ guidelines.
 * Avoid patronizing authors.
+* Consider wording instructions directly at the intended user.^JH^

 ---